Henry VII and Elizabeth of York

 Her tomb inscription reads:

-The funeral effigies will be on show in the new Jubilee Galleries, due to open in mid 2018.
+The funeral effigies are on show in the new Queen's Diamond Jubilee Galleries in the Abbey triforium.

-During the 1939-45 war most of the moveable figures from the tomb, and the chapel itself, were evacuated to country houses.
+During the 1939-1945 war most of the movable figures from the tomb, and the chapel itself, were evacuated to country houses.
 The grille was dismantled, apart from its stone base.

 Elizabeth of York.
 The first Tudor Queen by Alison Weir, 2013